 What does it take to rank among the year’s very best box set reissues in a field like this?
 Probably what you’ll find in Cadillac Baby’s Bea & Baby Records: The Definitive Collection.
-This four-CD anthology compiles material released by the producer, record label owner, and sometime songwriter Narvel Eatmon (aka Cadillac Baby).
+This four-CD anthology compiles material released by the producer, record label owner, and occasional songwriter Narvel Eatmon (aka Cadillac Baby).
 He had diverse tastes, as you’ll see from the program, which includes R&B, blues, doo-wop, gospel, hip-hop, and soul.
 There’s even a bit of comedy as well as some Christmas music.
 (Don’t miss “Santa Came Home Drunk.”)

 Most of the material was recorded between 1959 and 1969, though some of the tracks date from the 70s and 80s.
 You’ll likely recognize a name here and there: folk/blues guitarist Sleepy John Estes and blues harmonica star James Cotton are on the program, as are blues pianist Eddie Boyd, slide guitarist Hound Dog Taylor, and boogie-woogie piano player Sunnyland Slim.
 But the lion’s share of this material is obscure indeed.
 Ever hear of a doo-wop vocal act billed as 11 Year Old Faith Taylor and the Sweet Teens?
 I hadn’t either.
 And then there are the two tracks that are actually credited to “Unknown Blues Band.”
 Even the compilers of this box don’t know who they are.
 The fact that so much of this music is unfamiliar makes its consistent quality particularly surprising and impressive.